Abdu11ahiJama/Abdu11ahiJama/README.md

   </a>
 </p>

-## About

-Computer Science student passionate about building intelligent, secure, and scalable systems through software, automation, and cloud technologies.

 ## Projects

 * **Log Analyzer** — lightweight SIEM platform for monitoring Linux authentication logs and detecting suspicious activity